ibexa/documentation-developer/docs/search/criteria_reference/shipment_logicaland_criterion.md

 # Shipment LogicalAnd Criterion

-The `LogicalAndCriterion` Search Criterion matches shipments if all provided Criteria match.
+The `LogicalAnd` Search Criterion matches shipments if all provided Criteria match.

 ## Arguments